SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 related to the use of the Spine framework.
 If you're interested in more details, please look into the code of these scripts.

-Now, let's look into the data structures of the Hello context.
+Now, let's look into the data structure of the Hello context.

 ## Hello context data

-The data of the Hello context are defined under the `src/main/proto/hello` directory with the following files:
+The data types of the Hello context are defined under the `src/main/proto/hello` directory with the following files:

   * **`commands.proto`** — this file defines the `Print` command.